codexcandle/note-dev/md/browser/framework/aframe/_index.md

 * performance-wise - aframe is optimized from the ground up for WebVR.
 While aframe uses the DOM, it's elements don't touch the browser layout engine.
 3D object updates are all done in memory with little overhead under a single "requestAnimationFrame" call.
 (For ref, see `A-Painter`, a `Tilt Brush` clone built in aframe that runs like native; +90 fps).
 * tool agnostic - aframe is built on top of the DOM - so compatible with most frameworks, libs, & tools (web).
 * `meters` - are used with a 1:1 ratio (since WebVR API also uses meters when returning pose data).
-* uses a right-hand coordinate system - positive x-as extends right, positive y-axis extends up, & z-axis extends out of the screen toward you:
+* `right-hand coordinate system` - positive x-axis extends right, positive y extends up, & z extends out of the screen TOWARD you:

 	![right-hand coordiante system](_asset/img/1.png)